ankowals/saf/README.md

 As can be seen different macro defintions are supported.
-Macro can be used to return a unix timestamp or a date in specified format.
+Macro can be used to return a unix timestamp or a date in specified format or a random value or a value of a week/month start/end date.
 They can be concatenated with a specific prefix or suffix.
 Macro values are always returned as strings.